FAQs

 Dual college enrollments will occur only for Bridge Academy students during their high school junior and senior years as well as during the summers between sophomore and junior, and junior and senior years.

-Most academic courses will be offered at your high school, technical classes at your CTE and some classes and summer activities will be held on the campuses of UMS and MCCS.
+Most academic courses will be offered at your high school, technical classes at your CTE and some classes and summer activities will be held on the campuses of UMS and MCCS and integrate special trips throughout Maine, organized for Bridge students and free!
 For additional courses, you may attend another campus or take a college course online.

 A student wishing to join the Bridge Academy Program will need to complete the admissions packet and be in good standing with their high school.
 The Bridge Academy Admission Committee will carefully review each applicant in regard to his/her potential for success and if she/he is a good fit for the program.